 – Process modeling and System Dynamics

 Sudip Bhattacharjee is a Professor in the School of Business, University of Connecticut.
-He currently serves as the Chief, Center for Big Data Research and Applications, US Census Bureau.
+He currently serves as Senior Research Fellow, US Census Bureau.
+Previously, he served as Chief, Center for Big Data Research and Applications, US Census Bureau.
 He is Visiting Faculty at EM Lyon School of Business, France, and Indian School of Business.
 He was a Visiting Professor at GE Global Research Center, USA.
 He has previously served as the Assistant Dept. Head of Operations and Information Management, and as the Executive Director of MBA Programs, both in the School of Business, University of Connecticut.